Newsom pulls out of overseas trip to UN climate conference, will participate virtually

 He is up for reelection in 2022.

-Crippling drought and record-breaking temperatures linked to climate change have made the West's wildfires harder to fight, and scientists say climate change will continue to make conditions more extreme and wildfires more frequent and destructive in coming years.
+Crippling drought and record-breaking temperatures have made the West's wildfires harder to fight, and scientists say climate change will continue to make conditions more extreme and wildfires more frequent and destructive in coming years.

 In a UN report released in August, climate experts warned that the Earth is getting so hot that temperatures in about a decade will probably blow past a level of warming that world leaders have sought to prevent, calling it a "code red for humanity."

-Over the past 60 years, the Earth has been warmed by 1.7 degrees Fahrenheit due to the impact of human-caused climate change.
+Over the past 60 years, the Earth has been warmed by 1.7 degrees Fahrenheit, according to the Associated Press.

 CLICK HERE TO GET THE FOX NEWS APP